 Responsible Research and Innovation, RRI

-A cross-cutting issue in Horizon 2020, Responsible Research and Innovation (RRI) is an approach that anticipates and assesses potential implications and societal expectations with regard to research and innovation (R&I).
+A cross-cutting issue in Horizon 2020, the EU Framework programme for Research & Innovation 2014-2020, Responsible Research and Innovation (RRI) is an approach that anticipates and assesses potential implications and societal expectations with regard to research and innovation (R&I).

 RRI initiatives are designed towards a comprehensive participation of all stakeholders involved in the process of R&I starting from a very early stage, from design and implementation to evaluation.
 It relies on a joint effort of a multi-actor society wherein researchers, citizens, policy makers, business, and NGOs work side-to-side during the whole R&I process in order to align scientific outcomes with the ethical values, requirements, and expectations of society.